Nargacaura/Wplace-info/README.md

 ## Available languages

-The site's available in French and English right now, feel free to fork it to add another language via a pull request :thumbsup:
+The tool's available in French and English right now, feel free to fork it to add another language via a pull request :thumbsup:

 ## Fun fact